Iran’s neighbours brace for fallout as war threatens new refugee crisis

 Baghdad has publicly stated that it will not allow its territory to be used to infiltrate Iran, but experts on the region say its ability to enforce the position is limited.

-Further north, the South Caucasus states of Armenia, Azerbaijan and Georgia have each expressed concern while attempting to carefully balance relations with both Washington and Tehran.
+Further north, the South Caucasus states of Armenia, Azerbaijan and Georgia have each expressed concern while trying to balance relations with Washington and Tehran.

 Azerbaijan has closed its land borders to routine traffic, requiring government approval for any crossing, while Armenia’s border with Iran, which is just 44km (27 miles) long, remains open.